MicrosoftDocs/win32/desktop-src/search/-search-indexing-process-overview.md

 | Client / server            | Both                               | Client                                          |
 | Implementation             | Complex                            | Simple                                          |

 **Property Handlers**  Property handlers are components that read and write properties for a particular file format.
 They access items and emit properties for the gatherer in the same way that filters do for content.
 Property handlers are easier to implement than filters.
 If a text-based file format is very simple or the files are expected to be very small, the property handler can emit both properties and content.

-> [!Note]
+> [!NOTE]
 > Property handlers are not Windows Search components; they are components related to the specific file format they are designed to access.
 For more information on property handlers and how to implement one for a custom file format, see [Developing Property Handlers for Windows Search](-search-3x-wds-extidx-propertyhandlers.md).

-**Properties**  In Windows Vista and later Windows Search provides a [property system](http://msdn.microsoft.com/en-us/library/bb763010(VS.85).aspx) that includes a large library of properties.
+**Properties** Windows Search provides a [property system](http://msdn.microsoft.com/library/bb763010(VS.85).aspx) that includes a large library of properties.
 Any property can appear on any item as defined by the filter or property handler.
 If you have a custom file format, you can map your file format's properties to these system properties, and you can create new custom properties.
 When your filter or property handler emits these properties, the gatherer updates the index so users can search using your properties.
-For more information on creating and registering custom properties for a file format, see [Vista Property System](http://msdn.microsoft.com/en-us/library/Cc144125(VS.85).aspx).
+For more information on creating and registering custom properties for a file format, see [Property System](http://msdn.microsoft.com/library/Cc144125(VS.85).aspx).

 **SystemIndex**  The index, called SystemIndex, stores indexed data and is composed of a property store and indices over the properties and content for item properties, and an inverted index for textual content and properties.
 After the gatherer updates the index, the index can be queried by Windows Search and other applications.
 For more information on ways to query the index, see [Querying the Index Programmatically](-search-3x-wds-qryidx-overview.md).

-> [!Note]
+> [!NOTE]
 > Remember that when you re-register a schema, changes made to attributes of previously defined properties may not be respected by the indexer.
 The solution is either to rebuild the index, or introduce new properties that reflect the changes instead of updating old ones (not recommended).
-For more information, see [Note to Implementers](#notes-to-implementers) in [Properties System Overview](https://msdn.microsoft.com/en-us/library/Ff728871(v=VS.85).aspx).
+For more information, see [Note to Implementers](#notes-to-implementers) in [Properties System Overview](https://msdn.microsoft.com/library/Ff728871(v=VS.85).aspx).

 ## How Indexing is Scheduled